-Applicants with no previous experience of psychoanalytic theory should complete our introductory course ‘Introduction to psychoanalytic theories and concepts’
+Applicants with no previous experience of psychoanalytic theory should complete SIP’s Introduction to psychoanalytic theories and concepts course

 You should work or be volunteering in a situation that is primarily aimed at helping others.
-You should have regular one-to-one contact with, for example, clients, students or patients and, the contact should not be diluted by too great an administrative role.
+You should have regular one-to-one contact with, for example, clients, students or patients, and the contact should not be diluted by too great an administrative role.

-- Infant Observation: 2021-22: £1,250 (includes £200 deposit) + £53 DBS check fee (if required)|
+|2023-24 Infant Observation||£1,491 (includes £200 deposit, payable upon submission of application) + £53 DBS check fee (if required)|

 In addition to training fees you should budget for such things as training therapy, supervision, books, stationery and travel.

->> Please ensure you read over our payment terms here.
+>> Please ensure you read over SIP’s payment terms and conditions here.

-The Iris Tute Bursaries
+Iris Tute Bursaries